Professional MBA Flex

 - Hold a Bachelor’s degree from an accredited college or university and be in good standing with all previously attended colleges and universities

 - Have four years of demonstrated professional work experience OR two years of demonstrated professional work experience AND

-- A minimum score of 500 on the Graduate Management Admission Test (GMAT) or 1000 a combination of verbal and quantitative on the GRE score.
+- A minimum score of 500 on the Graduate Management Admission Test (GMAT) or a combination of 154 (verbal) and 152 (quantitative) on the GRE score.

-- If applicant is an international student whose native language is other than English, he/she also must achieve a minimum score of 550 on the paper-based TOEFL or 213 on the computer-based TOEFL, or an equivalent score on a comparable examination
+- If applicant is an international student whose native language is other than English, he/she also must achieve a minimum score of 550 on the paper-based, 213 on the computer-based, or 80 on the internet-based version of the TOEFL.